Npmr/rpi-rgb-led-matrix-frontend/README.md

 # rpi-rgb-led-matrix-frontend

-A easy to understand frontend to control the rpi-rgb-led-matrix from your mobile device without programming knowledge
+A easy to understand frontend to control the rpi-rgb-led-matrix from your mobile device without programming knowledge.

 -----